 How to Apply

-Please note that while the deadline to register is 13 February, the registration platform will be down for maintenance from 1 December through 5 December.
+Please note that while the deadline to register is 14 February.
 Please start and complete your registration as early as possible!

 The application includes a form for verification of your entry by your sponsoring university from your relevant faculty, department or program head.